nephio-experimental/tko/INSTALL.md

     scripts/vagrant kubectl get pods --all-namespaces --context=kind-edge1
     scripts/vagrant scripts/test

-If you have `tko` installed on the host, you can also run the client there.
-The API gRPC port is mapped to the host as 60050, so you need to point to it explicitly:
+If you have `tko` installed on the host, you can also run the client there with this
+script:

-    tko plugin dashboard --grpc-port=60050
+    scripts/tko-vagrant dashboard

 Continue to [user guide](USAGE.md).